KEY TAKEAWAYS

 Every repair outcome should refine future predictions.
 This is where AI-driven platforms like Intangles compound value over time.

 Fleet managers evaluating predictive maintenance platforms in 2026 are navigating a crowded market.
-Per Fleetio’s 2026 Benchmark Report, 65% of teams plan to use AI by year-end but only 27% have deployed it.
+Per the FreightWaves many fleets still rely on legacy maintenance programs and have been slow to move beyond reactive approaches, even as AI-driven platforms become widely available.
 The wrong platform wastes time, budget, and organizational trust.

 Early fault detection before DTC activation

 DTCs activate after a threshold is already crossed.
-A true predictive system identifies behavioral patterns that precede code activation, typically 20-45 days in advance.
+A true predictive system identifies behavioral patterns that precede code activation, typically 20–45 days in advance for ICE components and 60–90 days for EV battery degradation.
 As Fleet Owner reported, detecting problems before a DTC triggers turns a roadside emergency into a scheduled shop visit.
+Require vendors to demonstrate this lead time with real fleet data, not marketing claims.

 Component-level health scoring

 Vehicle-level health scores are useful for triage but not for workshop planning.
 Component-level scoring tells technicians what to inspect, not just which vehicle to pull.
-Intangles map degradation to specific components across engine, cooling, fuel system, transmission, and brakes.
+Effective platforms map degradation to specific components across engine, cooling, fuel system, transmission, and brakes.
+Platforms that stop at vehicle-level alerts add a triage step that delays action.

-A predictive platform should connect to existing OBD-II or J1939 hardware without replacement.
-As Heavy Duty Trucking reported, Intangles installs alongside any existing telematics device across 2,000+ engine configurations.
+Replacing telematics hardware fleet-wide is expensive and disruptive.
+A predictive platform should connect to existing OBD-II or J1939 devices without requiring hardware swaps.
+As Heavy Duty Trucking reported, Intangles installed alongside any existing telematics device across 2,000+ engine configurations.

 FMCSA compliance and audit trail